keithcaff/ALBOOM/Pods/Target Support Files/Pods-EventsApp/Pods-EventsApp-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## AppInvites
+## FirebaseAnalytics

-Copyright 2015 Google Inc.
+Copyright 2016 Google

-## GPPCore
+## FirebaseInstanceID

-Copyright 2015 Google Inc. All Rights Reserved.
+Copyright 2016 Google

 ## GTMOAuth2